GarhomLee/LeetCode/README.md

 1534.
 Count Good Triplets
 1535.
 Find the Winner of an Array Game
 1550.
 Three Consecutive Odds
+1566.
+Detect Pattern of Length M Repeated K or More Times

 ### Linked List
 138. Copy List with Random Pointer